luetage/vivaldi_forum_mod/README.md

 ### Translations

 Vivaldi Forum mod 2.0 will introduce translations.
-The translations are currently active on the [testing branch](https://github.com/luetage/vivaldi_forum_mod/tree/testing) and following languages are currently being worked on:
+The translations are active on the [testing branch](https://github.com/luetage/vivaldi_forum_mod/tree/testing) and following languages are currently being worked on:

 * German
 * Italian